Viking Age: Overview

-In Scandinavia, the Viking Age is considered to have ended with the establishment of royal authority in the Scandinavian countries and the establishment of Christianity as the dominant religion.
-The date is usually put somewhere in the early 11th century in all three Scandinavian countries.
-The end of the Viking era in Norway is marked by the Battle of Stiklestad in 1030.
-Although Olafr Haraldsson's (later known as Olav the Holy) army lost the battle, Christianity spread, partly on the strength of rumours of miraculous signs after his death.
-Norwegians would no longer be called Vikings.
-In Sweden, the reign of king Olov Skötkonung (c.
-995–1020) is considered to be the transition from the Viking Age to the Middle Ages, because he was the first Christian king of the Swedes, and he is associated with a growing influence of the church in what is today southwestern and central Sweden.
-Norse beliefs persisted until the 12th century.
-Olof being the last king in Scandinavia to adopt a Christianity marked a definite end to the Viking Age.

-Scholars have proposed different end dates for the Viking Age, but most argue it ended in the 11th century.
+In Scandinavia, the Viking Age is considered by some scholars to have ended with the establishment of royal authority and the establishment of Christianity as the dominant religion.
+Scholars have proposed different end dates for the Viking Age, but many argue it ended in the 11th century.
 The year 1000 is sometimes used, as that was the year in which Iceland converted to Christianity, marking the conversion of all of Scandinavia to Christianity.
 The death of Harthacnut, the Danish King of England, in 1042 has also been used as an end date.
+History does not often allow such clear-cut separation between arbitrary "ages", and it is not easy to pin down a single date that applies to all the Viking world.
+The Viking Age was not a "monolithic chronological period" across three or four hundred years, but was characterised by various distinct phases of Viking activity.
+It is unlikely that the Viking Age could be so neatly assigned a terminal event.
+The end of the Viking era in Norway is marked by the Battle of Stiklestad in 1030, in which Óláfr Haraldsson (later known as Olav the Holy), a fervent Christianiser who dealt harshly with those suspected of clinging to pagan cult, was killed.
+Although Óláfr's army lost the battle, Christianity continued to spread, and after his death he became one of the subjects of the three miracle stories given in the Manx Chronicle.
+In Sweden, the reign of king Olof Skötkonung (c.
+995–1020) is considered to be the transition from the Viking Age to the Middle Ages, because he was the first Christian king of the Swedes, and he is associated with a growing influence of the church in what is today southwestern and central Sweden.
+Norse beliefs persisted until the 12th century; Olof was the last king in Scandinavia to adopt Christianity.

 The end of the Viking Age is traditionally marked in England by the failed invasion attempted by the Norwegian king Harald III (Haraldr Harðráði), who was defeated by Saxon King Harold Godwinson in 1066 at the Battle of Stamford Bridge; in Ireland, the capture of Dublin by Strongbow and his Hiberno-Norman forces in 1171; and 1263 in Scotland by the defeat of King Hákon Hákonarson at the Battle of Largs by troops loyal to Alexander III.
 Godwinson was subsequently defeated within a month by another Viking descendant, William, Duke of Normandy.
 Scotland took its present form when it regained territory from the Norse between the 13th and the 15th centuries; the Western Isles and the Isle of Man remained under Scandinavian authority until 1266.
 Orkney and Shetland belonged to the king of Norway as late as 1469.
 Consequently, a "long Viking Age" may stretch into the 15th century.